MaximKitsenko/StorageExamples/Readme.md

 Bucket-based store, where bucket represented by `key` which is `DateTime`.
 The size of the bucket can be adjusted by choosing appropriate key from `Powerdiary.Storage.TimeBaseStore.Keys`.

-**The main idea**
+#### The main idea

 - precalculate data before we need it, to avoid (or at least reduce) calculations when we need to read data;
-- since multiple events with the same timestamp are possible - do not store the events, but store system state at some point of time.
+- since multiple events with the same timestamp are possible - do not store events, but store system state at some point of time (pre-aggregated data).

 ### Bucket store `Powerdiary.Storage.BucketBaseStore`.
 [Faster writes than reads]

-**The main idea**
+#### The main idea

 - store events in chronological order, use this storage as source of truth for calculating `Powerdiary.Storage.TimeBaseStore`;
 - use BinarySearch `[O(log n)]` for searching events.